Ultra-Massive MIMO Systems at Terahertz Bands: Prospects and Challenges: Introduction

-From a coverage perspective, additional crucial challenges still need to be addressed, particularly those related to high propagation losses and power limitations faced at THz frequencies, which result in short communication ranges.
-To overcome such limitations, we distinguish between either reflect arrays or ultra-massive multiple input multiple output (UM-MIMO) antenna systems, as alternative means to extend the coverage range \cite{akyildiz2016realizing}.
-UM-MIMO is a more convenient and generic solution than reflect arrays, since the latter is tailored for non line-of-sight (NLoS) environments.
-UM-MIMO, which is the focus of this paper, offers the valuable advantages of increasing the communication range through beamforming, and improving the achievable data-rate through spatial multiplexing (SMX).
-In fact, the ability to build compact phase-coherent UM-MIMO arrays (using plasmonic materials such as graphene) is a key added value of THz communications compared to free-space optical (FSO) communications.
+Additional crucial challenges still need to be addressed from a coverage perspective, particularly those related to high propagation losses and power limitations.
+To overcome such limitations, we distinguish between reflect arrays and ultra-massive multiple-input, multiple-output (UM-MIMO) antenna systems as alternative means to extend the coverage range \cite{akyildiz2016realizing}.
+In order to mimic massive MIMO systems, reflect arrays can further be used on the transmitter side to generate a directional THz beam excited by a THz source in the proximity.
+UM-MIMO offers the valuable advantages of increasing the communication range and improving the achievable data rate through spatial multiplexing (SMX) and beamforming, respectively.

-The main aim of this paper is to establish a clear link between transceiver design, channel characteristics, and prospect use-cases of THz UM-MIMO systems.
-Up to our knowledge, the literature lacks a holistic work of this kind.
-Towards this end, we start by introducing the array of sub-arrays (AoSA) configuration and highlighting the particular advantages for adopting graphene utilization in Sec. \ref{sec:circuit}.
-We then detail various channel modeling approaches in Sec. \ref{sec:chmodel}, so as to best describe the relation between channel characteristics and system performance.
-We further define open challenges and potential signal-processing research advances in Sec. \ref{sec:prop_sol}, which include efficient signal modulation, waveform design, and distance-aware resource allocation.
-Finally, based on previously discussed constraints, we recommend specific THz UM-MIMO use cases and conclude in sections \ref{sec:prop_sol} and \ref{sec:conclusion}, respectively.
+The main aim of this paper is to establish a clear link between the transceiver design, the channel characteristics, and the prospective use cases of THz UM-MIMO systems.
+To our knowledge, the literature lacks a holistic work of this kind.
+Towards this end, then, in Sec. \ref{sec:circuit}, we introduce the array-of-sub-arrays (AoSA) configuration and provide a comparison between the antenna compactness of mmWave and THz-antenna arrays as well as their achievable SMX gains.
+In Sec. \ref{sec:chmodel}, we detail various channel-modeling approaches.
+We further define open challenges and potential research advances in Sec. \ref{sec:advantages}.
+Finally, based on previously-discussed constraints, we recommend specific THz UM-MIMO use cases in Sec. \ref{sec:prop_sol} and conclude in Sec. \ref{sec:conclusion}.